The ultimate guide to cheaper train tickets

 Sometimes it is actually cheaper to buy two singles rather than one return ticket.
 Ticketing websites will show you the price for a normal return ticket, but they’ll also give you the option to select two singles with the price listed, if you select two and the combined price is cheaper than the displayed return option - go for it.

-9. Breaking up is hard, but it could be just the ticket
+9. Splitting up is hard, but it could be just the ticket

 By splitting your journey you don’t necessarily need to get a different train, or more trains, or change your actual journey at all.
 All you need to do is purchase several tickets that link together to produce the same journey.
 Just change the ticket you show the conductor when you get to the station your first ticket tells you to get off at (you don't need to leave the train).

 There are a few ways to do this easily as it has been realised that this is a handy trick for keeping train costs down.
 Moneysavingexpert’s Tickety Split desktop app is one way, although it’s worth inputting your journey in more than one ticket splitter, so have a look at https://www.splitticketing.com/ or http://www.splityourticket.co.uk/ as well.